 Top

-Government Peru a democratic country.
-The constitutional President, Dr. Alejandro Toledo Manrique, the chief of Executive Power, is elected every five years and can be re-elected one more term.
+The president of the country, is elected every five years and can be re-elected for one more term.
 The Legislative Power is based on a Congress of 120 members.
 The Judicial Power is composed by two Courts.
-Voting is compulsory for every citizen between 18 and 60 years old (militaries and police are not allowed).
-The country is divided in 24 departments and a Constitutional Province, Callao.

 Bandera - Festivities Cusco - Peru Explorers